-When locating a utility depth and current measurements should only be taken with the bottom of the receiver standing on the ground and directly in line with the target utility.
-When the () Omni direction mode is selected the orientation is not important.
+When locating a cable or pipe ("Line") - depth and current measurements should only be taken with $t\underline{h}\underline{e}$ bottom of the receiver standing on the ground and directly in line with the target line.
+Unless the Omni direction mode is selected in which case orientation is not important.

 The accuracy of depth and current readings depends on the quality of the radiated signal being located.
-If the signal is symmetrical (undistorted), the depth reading will be accurate to within 5% of the actual depth.
+If the signal is symmetrical (undistorted), the depth reading will be accurate within 5% of the actual depth.
 If the signal is distorted, depth readings will be less accurate.
 When taking depth measurement, always hold the receiver at 90° to the ground.

-2.9 Alternative Locate Screens
+2.11 Alternative Locate Screens

-As previously mentioned, the vLoc3 series receivers have alternative locate screens.
+As previously mentioned, vLoc3 RTK-Pro has several alternative screens.
 The following section describes the operation of these screens.
 It is left to the user to decide which is the best screen for a particular application.

-To scroll through the available screens use a long key press on the Return key.
+To scroll through the available screens, use long key presses on the "return" key.

-2.9.1 The Vector Configuration Screen
+2.11.1 Vector Configuration Screen

 The Vector Configuration Screen shows a cross-sectional view through the ground.
-A Plan View is also shown to help orientate the user over the line.
+A plan view is also shown to help orientate the user over the line.
 The Vector Screen is particularly useful where access directly over the line is not possible.
-The depth and horizontal displacement distances are shown even when not directly over the line.
+The depth and horizontal displacement distances are shown, even when not directly over the line.